 As an employee or worker in Illinois, you are protected by the law from harm brought on by others’ negligence.
 If you have been badly injured because of someone else’s fault while you were doing your job, you are likely entitled to workers’ compensation.
 But it’s not always easy to claim the compensation you deserve.
 In fact, injured workers like you are often faced with employers and insurance companies who try to undermine compensation claims.

-If you’ve been seriously injured at work, call Willens Law Offices and to arrange a free consultation.
+If you’ve been seriously injured at work, call Willens & Baez and to arrange a free consultation.

 What Is Workers’ Compensation?